do-jonathan4/lfz-m2/guides/getting-started.md

 Getting Started
 --

-To get started, you'll be creating a fork of the `Learning-Fuze/lfz-lessons` repository and cloning **the fork** to your local machine.
+To get started, you'll be creating a fork of the `Learning-Fuze/lfz-mod-2-lessons` repository and cloning **the fork** to your local machine.

 ### Fork the Repository on GitHub

-Visit the [`Learning-Fuze/lfz-lessons`](https://github.com/Learning-Fuze/lfz-lessons) GitHub repository and click the **Fork** button.
+Visit the [`Learning-Fuze/lfz-mod-2-lessons`](https://github.com/Learning-Fuze/lfz-mod-2-lessons) GitHub repository and click the **Fork** button.
 GitHub will create a copy of the repository under your own account.

 ### Clone Your Fork from GitHub

 1. In your terminal, navigate to your `lfz/` directory.
-2. Visit your fork of the `lfz-lessons` repository on GitHub and copy its URL.
+2. Visit your fork of the `lfz-mod-2-lessons` repository on GitHub and copy its URL.
 3. Use `git clone` to clone your fork into your local `lfz` directory.

 ### Add the LearningFuze Upstream Repository

 Occasionally, updates to these lessons will be made available by instructors.
-Adding the original `Learning-Fuze/lfz-lessons` to your local repo's remotes will make receiving the updates easy.
+Adding the original `Learning-Fuze/lfz-mod-2-lessons` to your local repo's remotes will make receiving the updates easy.

-1. In your terminal, navigate to your `lfz-lessons` repository.
+1. In your terminal, navigate to your `lfz-mod-2-lessons` repository.
-2. Run the following command to add the original `Learning-Fuze/lfz-lessons` as a remote repository named `upstream`.
+2. Run the following command to add the original `Learning-Fuze/lfz-mod-2-lessons` as a remote repository named `upstream`.
     ```bash
-    git remote add upstream https://github.com/Learning-Fuze/lfz-lessons
+    git remote add upstream https://github.com/Learning-Fuze/lfz-mod-2-lessons
     ```
 3. Run the following command to confirm that `upstream` was added to your local repository.
     ```bash